3 Cr. (Hrs.:3 Lec.)

 Need a total of 6 credits and have to do 3 credits at time.
 (1st)

-E3.
-The student should be able to write and carry out the tasks defined in any of the following Montana Tech Methods standards software development documents: a Small Module Development Sheet(ESOF 322), a Software Requirements Specification, (from ESOF 328), a Software Design Description or a Software Test Plan/Report (from ESOF 326 or ESOF 411).
+E2.
+The student should be able to write software development documents: a Software Requirements Specification (from ESOF 328), a Software Design Description and a Software Test Plan/Report (from ESOF 326 or ESOF 411).

 R1.
 Will have demonstrated the ability to work effectively in a team setting on a multi-programmer, multi-month and multi-phase software project.
 (EAC-a, c, e, g, i, k; 1, 2, 3, 4)